JuliaComputing/XML.jl/README.md

 ### `XML.RawData`
-- A super lazy data structure that holds the reference `Vector{UInt8}` data and the sta
+- A super lazy data structure that holds the reference `Vector{UInt8}` data along with position/length to read from.

 ## Reading